Facebook

 License information was derived automatically

-This horizontal bar chart displays median age (year) by ISO 3 country code using the aggregation average, weighted by population in Europe.
+This horizontal bar chart displays median age (year) by currency using the aggregation average, weighted by population in Europe.
 The data is about countries.

 License information was derived automatically

-This bar chart displays median age (year) by country full name using the aggregation average, weighted by population in Europe.
-The data is about countries.
+This horizontal bar chart displays median age (year) by date using the aggregation average, weighted by population in Europe.
+The data is filtered where the date is 2021.
+The data is about countries per year.

 License information was derived automatically

-This bar chart displays median age (year) by democracy type using the aggregation average, weighted by population in Europe.
+This bar chart displays median age (year) by currency using the aggregation average, weighted by population in Europe.
 The data is about countries.

 License information was derived automatically